pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 <figcaption><b>Figure 9:</b> Selecting the reference value for profiling in darktable-chart
 </figcaption></figure>

-If you are creating a colour profile for *real colour*, select the mode as *cie/it8 file* and load the corresponding CIE file for your colour target.
+If you are creating a color profile for *real color*, select the mode as *cie/it8 file* and load the corresponding CIE file for your color target.
 If you have issues with this, run darktable-chart from the CLI and check the output.
 I found that my chart would not open with: